mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 that can be computed at compile-time and results in a primitive value.
 For example, `const HOT = 100`.

-Non-primitive types such as arrays and structs cannot be declared with `const`.
+Non-primitive types such as arrays, slices, structs, and maps cannot be declared with `const`.

 Like with `var`, a type can be specified.
-This is useful when the desired type cannot be determined from the initializer.
+This is useful when the desired type differs from what would be inferred.
 For example, `const HOT float64 = 100`.

-When a constant type is not specified they are "untyped".
+When a constant type is not specified the constant is "untyped".
 This allows them to be used in many expressions without explicit conversions For example, `int` and `float64` values cannot be multiplied without converting one of the values to the other type.